inmanta/inmanta-core/docs/source/quickstart.rst

 Accessing your new Drupal install
 ---------------------------------

-Use SSH port-forwarding to forward port 80 on vm1 to your local machine, for example to port 2080 (ssh -L 2080:localhost:80 USERNAME@IP_OF_VM1).
+Use SSH port forwarding to forward port 80 on vm1 to your local machine, for example to port 2080 (ssh -L 2080:localhost:80 USERNAME@IP_OF_VM1).
 This enables you to surf to http://localhost:2080/